ryneswift/Python/README.md

 The file which LiChess Multiprocessing examines can be found by going to: https://database.lichess.org/ and downloading the 2013-January games file in .pgn notation.
 After doing so, replace the file path to access the file and run the program.

+Note that 'svm_model_summary_array.csv' is needed to run the Lichess Machine Learning program.